jenil-p/auth_and_rbac/README.md

 - CRUD on all entries (created by any user)
 ```

-- Protected Functionalities by RBAC (role based access control) and can scal it as well.
+- Protected Functionalities by RBAC (role based access control) and can scale it as well.

 #### Testing with Postman
 Collection Link